mjs/imapclient/README.rst

 Current Status
 --------------
 You should feel confident using IMAPClient for production purposes.
-Any problems found will be fixed quickly once reported.

 In order to clearly communicate version compatibility, IMAPClient will strictly adhere to the `Semantic Versioning <http://semver.org>`_